-5.2 HEAD OF STREETSCENE AND CITY SERVICES (TREE OFFICER): No tree objections, however, the hedgerow is a valuable aesthetic boundary screen and should be retained and maintained.
-Conditions recommended; a scheme of hedge replanting/rejuvenation and maintained at a height of 1.5 metres.
+5.2 HEAD OF STREETSCENE AND CITY SERVICES (TREE OFFICER):

+No tree objections, however, the hedgerow is a valuable aesthetic boundary screen and should be retained and maintained.
+Conditions recommended; a scheme of hedge

 Comments in relation to objections (5/4/19): As you can see from the Tree Survey (extract below) there isn't anything really worth keeping.
 The "hedge" is good for a boundary but has little merit in terms of its species/health and it is better to replant.